Great Karimun: Geography

 The island's main town is Tanjung Balai Karimun, usually just called Karimun, situated at the southern end of the island.
-As at the 2020 Census, the regency of Karimun had a population of 253,457 with the majority (about 60%) of the people living on Great Karimun and its adjacent small islands; the official estimate as at mid 2024 was 263,344, projected to rise to 266,009 at mid 2025; of these, 152,809 lived on Great Karimun (including Little Karimun Island to the northeast, Assan Island to the northwest, and other surrounding small islands) in mid 2023.
-The great majority of the population live in the south of the island, notably in the highly urbanised districts of Karimun and Meral, but there are significant industrial developments all along the west coast, including an oil terminal and a shipyard.
+As at the 2020 Census, the regency of Karimun had a population of 253,457 with the majority (about 60%) of the people living on Great Karimun and its adjacent small islands; the official estimate as at mid-2024 was 263,344, projected to rise to 266,009 at mid-2025; of these, 156,419 lived on Great Karimun (including Little Karimun Island to the northeast, Asan Island to the northwest, and other surrounding small islands) in mid-2024.
+The great majority of the population live in the south of the island, notably in the highly urbanized districts of Karimun and Meral, but there are significant industrial developments all along the west coast of the island, including an oil terminal and a shipyard.
 Notable landmarks on the island include Mount Jantan, the beaches of Pelawan, Ketam and Pongkar, and the Pongkar Waterfall.